xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

  * Course Prerequisite: MAT 151, or satisfactory performance in the math placement test administered by the math department.

- * Class time and location: M-F 8:49am-9:31am at UAS.
+ * Class time and location: M-F 8:49 am-9:31 am at UAS.
 On Mondays, Tuesdays, and Thursdays, lessons will be taught by Prof. Xiao.
 On Wednesdays, students should spend the time in groups completing classroom activities.
 On Fridays (except for the first Friday), students will spend the entire time on weekly quizzes.

  * Textbook: Please see the course material link above.